What Is A Blepharoplasty?

 - Upper Bleph – Reduces drooping eyelids by removing excess skin and possibly some fat from the upper eyelids to rejuvenate the upper eyelids.
 This will make your eyes appear more open and you will appear more rested and alert.

-- Lower Bleph – Blepharoplasty can also reshape the lower lid to reduce puffiness.
+- Lower Bleph – Lower Blepharoplasty can reshape the lower lid to reduce puffiness.
 The bags of excess fat under the eyes are what can make you look older and more tired*.

 The Blepharoplasty Procedure

-- The Surgery: The procedure is done in a hospital surgery center on an outpatient basis and typically lasts between one and three hours.
-There is usually no need for an overnight stay.
+- The Surgery: The procedure is done in our QuadA in-office surgery center on an outpatient basis and typically lasts between one and three hours.

 - Recovery: The stitches from the procedure are removed after about three days at your follow-up appointment.*

 - Resuming Activities: It generally will take a week before makeup can be applied and you can return to work.
-If you have only an Upper Blepharoplasty you can put on makeup after three days and return to work.*
+With an Upper Blepharoplasty, you can apply makeup after three days and return to work.*

 - Dry eyes